daponfe1/pricing/README.md

 # Pricing microservice
+- Actuator endpoints:
+  - this project allows for keep track of the health of the service by calling to /actuator/health endpoint.
 - OpenAPI documentation:
   - this application uses openAPI to expose publicly the restAPI documentation.
 - testing:
-  - rest-api (controller) layer, so we can test not only the http response and the request validation.
+  - rest-api (controller) layer, so we can test both the http request validation and response.
   - interactor (service) layer, so we can test business logic.
-- improvements:
+- suggested improvements:
   - centralise configuration properties in a remote service which shares all common properties between related microservices.
   - add web security via token.
   - add pr-check and deployment github actions.